Scaling out ELT pipelines with CloudQuery and CSV

 Loading CSV Files to data lakes or data warehouses is fast and cheap without the need to take care of scaling out a database or an intermediate proxy vertically.

 Scaling out ELT workloads with CSV and Cloud Storage will work well especially if you extract data from high number of sources and accounts, but it has the downside that data in the destination won't be as live when compared to streaming directly to a database.
 So as always, all depends on your use-case and constraints.
-Check out the recipes section to see how to configure CSV destination plugin with various sources.
+Check out the File plugin documentation to see how to configure the File destination plugin to write CSV, JSON or Parquet.